Watier Ong Strategies

 One caveat before we get started…

-I think it’s amazing that Google gives us (as webmasters/marketers) free data so we can see how our website is performing in Google organic search.
-Not only are the technical reports helpful for diagnosing traffic decreases and SEO issues (like issues with your AMP pages), but the information Google provides around performance is the ONLY place you can get that information.
+I think it’s incredible that Google gives us (as web admins/marketers) free data to see how our website performs in Google organic search.
+Not only are the technical reports helpful for diagnosing traffic decreases and SEO issues (like issues with your AMP pages), but the information Google provides around performance is the ONLY place you can get that information

-Another wonderful feature from Google is that they are always looking for feedback to improve Google Search Console (GSC), and if you’d like to provide feedback you can do that here (inside the interface):
+I also like that Google says that they are always looking for feedback to improve Google Search Console (GSC), and if you’d like to provide feedback, you can do that here (inside the interface):

 As always, your feedback is important to us!
 Let us know in the main menu what's working for you, and what we can improve in the new Search Console. pic.twitter.com/OOcWq9tMHa